catalyst-cooperative/open-energy-data-for-all/episodes/escape-from-jupyter.md

 you're running the code you need for your final transformation process, and *only* that code.
 Moving to modules helps us distinguish between our exploration process and our final code.
-- **Reuse code:** Rather than copy-pasting a useful snippet or function into each notebook you're working in, you can store essential functions in one place and reuse them across your code, just like you'd import any other Python package.
+- **Reuse code:** Rather than copy-pasting a useful snippet or function into each notebook you're working in, you can store essential functions in one place and reuse them across your code, similar to how you'd import a Python package.
 - **Test your code:** We'll cover this next!
 In short, using scripts and modules unlocks a world of tools you can use to test, debug and correct your code.